 STEP 1: GET MY FREE DIY PERSONALIZED PET BANDANA PATTERN FILE

-First, download Design #297 DIY PERSONALIZED PET BANDANA PATTERN SVG/DXF/PDF from my free resource library (get the password to the library in the form at the bottom of this page).
-Here is what the file will look like when you upload it to Cricut Design Space:
+First, download Design #297 DIY PERSONALIZED PET BANDANA PATTERN SVG/DXF/PDF/PNG from my free resource library (get the password to the library in the form at the bottom of this page).
+I’ve included SVG and DXF files for cutting fabric on a cutting machine, PDF files for cutting by hand, and PNG files for sublimating designs onto pre-cut sublimation blanks.

-Tip: If you are not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
+TIP: If you are not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you are on an iPad or iPhone, here is how to download and upload SVG files to the Cricut Design Space app.

 STEP 2: PICK YOUR BANDANA PATTERN & SIZE